-Transferees who cannot claim percentage depletion.
+Transfers.
 You cannot claim percentage depletion if you received your interest in a proven oil or gas property by transfer after 1974 and before October 12, 1990.
-For this rule the term "transfer" usually does not include any of the following.
+For a definition of the term "transfer," see section 1.613A-7(n) of the regulations.